21 Movies Like Shaun of the Dead (2004)

 Staff & contributors

 Chasing the feel of watching Shaun of the Dead ?
-Here are the movies we recommend you watch after Shaun of the Dead (2004).
+Here are the movies we recommend you watch right after.

 One of those movies that even if you know all the jokes by heart, you'll still laugh at them whenever you see the movie.
 The chemistry between Simon Pegg and Edgar Wright is exceptional, and the jokes are spot-on.
 The movie starts with Shaun character trying to turn his life around by winning back his ex and reconnect with his mother.
 Only problem?
 Oh yeah, everyone is coming back from the dead.